ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 });
 {% endhighlight %}

-Now, if there is no suitable routes, Express will return our message.
-When an internal error occures - it will be passed to handler, you can check this on `localhost:1337/ErrorExample`.
+Now, if there are no suitable routes, Express will return our message.
+When an internal error occurs, it will be passed to the handler, you can check it on `localhost:1337/ErrorExample`.

 ##3.
 RESTful API endpoints, CRUD
 Let's add a way to handle some "articles".
-Implementation will be empty for now, it will be fixed in next step, after connecting a database.
+Implementation will be empty for now, it will be fixed in the next step, after connecting to a database.

 {% highlight js %}
 app.get('/api/articles', function(req, res) {